Nemean Baths

 The Nemean baths are an athletic bathing house at the Panhellenic sanctuary of Nemea in the Argolis.
-The baths are located on the south most part of the Hellenistic complex.
-They are directly west of the similarly dated Xenon, which served as athlete's lodging.
+The baths are located in the southernmost part of the Hellenistic complex.
+They are directly west of the similarly dated Xenon, which served as athletes' lodging.

 Dating of the site

-Though the sanctuary has existed since the Archaic period, the baths are thought to have been built in the 4th century BC.
+Though the sanctuary had existed since the Archaic period, the baths are thought to have been built in the 4th century BC.
 This first approximation date was first proposed during the 1926 excavations given the position of the site.
 Subsequent finds seem to suggest that the construction of the baths were part of a larger 4th century monumentalization program at the site.
 An adjacent 4th century aqueduct that does not appear to feed the baths further supports a post 4th century date.
 Furthermore, a small Classical trench may be thought to suggest an earlier bath which once occupied the same site.
 Period pottery in the foundation also seems to correlate to the 4th century.